 The kit fox can be up to 30 inches long.
 Average weight is three to six pounds, similar to a Chihuahua.
 Their diet consists of kangaroo rats, desert cottontails, and Apache pocket mice.
 Their scat can have fur in it, which will leave it pointed on the ends.
-The tracks of a kit fox are very hard to distinguish from dog tracks in the monument.
+The tracks of a kit fox are very hard to distinguish from dog tracks in the park.
 The length of one footprint is one to one and a half inches.
 A good distinguishing mark is that there will be claw marks with the print of a kit fox.

 Nevada Buck Moth Caterpillar

 The length of the buck moth caterpillar can vary from one to four inches.
-In the monument, spring is the best time to see them because that is when they hatch.
+In the park, spring is the best time to see them because that is when they hatch.
 The best place to find this caterpillar is on a cottonwood tree, which is their preferred food source.
 Once they cocoon, they turn into the Nevada buck moth, which is black, white, and red in coloration.